s-zeng/s-zeng.github.io/zelia/groom_speech.md

 to be with you.

-From hiking the majestic trails of Gros Morne to traversing the mythical landscapes of Hyrule, there is no one else with whom I'd rather share these experiences.
-From our attempts at homemade carbonara to dining at Michelin-starred restaurants, there's no one else I'd rather share a meal with.
+From hiking the majestic trails of Gros Morne to traversing the mythical landscapes of Hyrule, there is no one else with whom I'd rather experience the world.
+From our attempts at homemade carbonara to dining at Michelin-starred restaurants, there's no one else with whom I'd rather share a meal.
 Zelia, you are my ultimate partner in life, love, and adventure.

 Nothing has proved that more than the past six months of our wedding planning.
 Your dedication and love have been evident in every detail.
 The meticulous care